Pennsylvania Department of Health

 Initial comments:

-Based on a Medicare/Medicaid Recertification, State Licensure, Civil Rights survey and a complaint survey completed on April 30, 2025, it was determined that Chambersburg Skilled Nursing and Rehabilitation Center was not in compliance with the following requirements of 42 CFR Part 483 Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an abbreviated survey completed on February 24, 2026, it was determined that Chambersburg Skilled Nursing and Rehabilitation Center was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.\~

 Plan of Correction: